benfertig/timestamper/README.md

 ### 17 - Mute button
 * If an audio file has been selected (see 10), then this button will allow you to mute and unmute the audio.
 * When the audio is unmuted, the image of the mute button will display the audio's relative loudness.
-For example, if the current volume level is greater than or equal to 66.6, then the mute button will appear like this:</br>
+For example, if the volume is set to a loudness level that is greater than or equal to 66.6, then the mute button will look like this:</br>
 ![extra_files/help_images/button_mute_deactivated.png](https://github.com/benfertig/timestamper/blob/main/extra_files/help_images/button_mute_deactivated.png?raw=true)
-* Alternatively, if the volume is muted, then the mute button will appear like this:</br>
+* If the volume is muted, then the mute button will look like this:</br>
 ![extra_files/help_images/button_mute_activated.png](https://github.com/benfertig/timestamper/blob/main/extra_files/help_images/button_mute_activated.png?raw=true)

 ### 18 - Timestamp